 Dia de los Reyes

 The Three Kings Day celebrates the arrival of the three Magi in Bethlehem to see the baby Jesus.
-It is also Epiphany in the church calendar.
+It is also the Epiphany in the church calendar.
 Unlike children in the U.S., who put out stockings on Christmas Eve, many Mexican children will place shoes out for the kings to fill on their journey to visit Jesus.

-- Religious figures, icons or saints
+- Religious figures, icons or saints of the Catholic religion are common decor during Christmas.

-- Westernized images of Santa Claus
+- Westernized images of Santa Claus and reindeer are also quite popular.

 The focal point of Mexican Christmas traditions is rooted in the Christian beliefs of the people.
 Festivities and parties abound, celebrating the joyous news of the birth of baby Jesus as told in the Bible.